agarsev/quevedo/NOTES.md

 ## Documentation

-Do this whenever the latest refactor is over 🤷
+- [ ] Document whenever the latest refactor is over 🤷

-- [ ] Update Readme
 - [ ] Big section in documentation about config file

 ## Experiments